FScholsen/flist-ui/README.md

   }
   ```

-  For example, Lerna can be configured to manage packages versions independently or globally (on the example above it is global).
+  Lerna can be configured to manage packages versions independently or globally (on the example above it is global).

+  To set version as independent (which might be better in this case): `"version": "independent"`

 <!-- SET UP THE BUILD PROCESS -->
 <!-- The build process uses Babel and Rollup installed globally to the project -->